Fourier analysis on distance-regular Cayley graphs over abelian groups: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Professor \v{S}tefko Miklavi\v{c} for many helpful suggestions.
-X. Huang is supported by National Natural Science Foundation of China (Grant No. 11901540).
-L. Lu is supported by National Natural Science Foundation of China (Grant Nos.
+X. Huang was supported by National Natural Science Foundation of China (Grant No. 12471324) and Natural Science Foundation of Shanghai (Grant No. 24ZR1415500).
+L. Lu was supported by National Natural Science Foundation of China (Grant Nos.
 12371362, 12001544) and Natural Science Foundation of Hunan Province (Grant No. 2021JJ40707).